darikoneil/Pat-Map/README.md

     Permit rescaling for floating point error mitigation
     Investigate Performance Impacts of Rounding via Boost Library
     Parallel QPBO/BK implementation for better performance on larger datasets^
     Multi-Plane Block-Coordinate Frank Wolfe implementation for better performance on larger datasets^
-    Implement structured prediction/secondary analysis into better performing language (C++)''
     Integrate Initialization/Analysis into Single Application

 ^ *Parallel QPBO/BK (P-QPBO) is probably a more fruitful performance boost because its dreadfully serialized and is currently a primary bottleneck.
 Not sure if both MP-BCWF & P-QPBO will be implemented and/or play nice.

-'' *Not necessary if parallel-vectorized implementation is fast enough
+Ultimately, distributing the linesearch is probably the best move and is currently nearly ready to push (02/21/22).

 ### Instructions